edusasse/LFPA/README.md

 # LFPA

 LFPA is a language that helps to describe the FPA count.
-The language is based on words from Portuguese.
+The language for words reserved for the language is Portuguese.

 ## Getting Started